 Not every organization has the resources to do this, but you can find ways to welcome new hires to your organization with something that fits both your budget and your company culture.
 Here at Bluewater, we welcome new hires with foam shark footballs – a nod to our oceanic branding and our desire for employees to have fun.

 New employees choose your company for a reason, but will they stay?
-One of the top reasons employees leave their jobs is concern that they have little growth in their role and/or no opportunity for advancement.
+One of the top reasons employees leave their jobs is the concern that they have little growth in their role and/or no opportunity for advancement.
 Unfortunately, 60% of companies indicated they don’t set any milestones or goals for new hires.
 That’s a huge mistake.
-Goal setting is a way to show employees that you’re focused on their future, success and development from day one.
+Goal setting is a way to show employees that you’re focused on their future, success, and development from day one.
 Younger workers lacking experience are even more eager for opportunities to learn and grow.

-You can come up with goals for the first 30, 60 and 90 days and discuss what meeting or exceeding expectations looks like.
-Whether its personal, professional or technical, goals can keep employees engaged in their careers.
+You can come up with goals for the first 30, 60, and 90 days and discuss what meeting or exceeding expectations looks like.
+Whether its personal, professional, or technical, goals can keep employees engaged in their careers.
 Encouraging goal setting during the onboarding process demonstrates to new hires that you care about their future with your company.
 Recognize employees when they reach goals or milestones and celebrate their progress.

 A great onboarding process will increase retention and drive performance, in addition to making new hires feel welcome and prepared for their roles.
 You never get a second chance at a first impression.

 What other great onboarding ideas do you use at your company?
 We would love to hear your thoughts!